huggingface/blog/fine-tune-clip-rsicd.md

 Participants used Tensor Processing Units (TPUs) with [Flax](https://github.com/google/flax) and [JAX](https://github.com/google/jax).
 JAX is a linear algebra library (like `numpy`) that can do automatic differentiation ([Autograd](https://github.com/hips/autograd)) and compile down to [XLA](https://www.tensorflow.org/xla), and Flax is a neural network library and ecosystem for JAX.
 TPU compute time was provided free by [Google Cloud](https://cloud.google.com/), who co-sponsored the event.

-Over the next two weeks, teams participated in lectures from Hugging Face and Google, trained one or more models using JAX/Flax, shared them with the community, and provided a a demo with [Hugging Face spaces](https://huggingface.co/spaces) showcasing the capabilities of their model.
+Over the next two weeks, teams participated in lectures from Hugging Face and Google, trained one or more models using JAX/Flax, shared them with the community, and provided a  [Hugging Face Spaces](https://huggingface.co/spaces) demo showcasing the capabilities of their model.
 Approximately 100 teams participated in the event, and it resulted in 170 models and 36 demos.

 Our team, like probably many others, is a distributed one, spanning 12 time zones.
 Our common thread is that we all belong to the [TWIML Slack Channel](https://twimlai.slack.com/), where we came together based on a shared interest in Artificial Intelligence (AI) and Machine Learning (ML) topics.